 Here’s why “Buying a House” is the place to come when you want to buy a home.

 1. It helps you get prepared financially.

 Getting your finances ready for homeownership can be a challenge.
 “Buying a House helps you assess your spending and learn how to check your credit.
-We’ve created a monthly payment worksheet that will help you figure out how much you can spend on a monthly mortgage payment.
+We’ve created a that will help you figure out how much you can spend on a monthly mortgage payment.